Skip to product information

 A = good

-Very beautiful bracelet made up of small 5-7mm rolled stones of multi-colored tourmaline.
+Beautiful bracelet composed of small tumbled stones (5-7mm) of multicolored tourmaline.

 Tourmalines come in various shades.
-They can also be two-tone or multi-colored.
-There is a wide variety of tourmalines, in different colors, from opaque to transparent, with striated or hexagonal structures.
+They can also be bicolored or multicolored.
+There is a wide variety of tourmalines, of different colors, from opaque to transparent, with striated or hexagonal structures.
 They have a rhombohedral crystal system.
-It is a magmatic and metamorphic rock which may come from hydrothermal deposits.
+It is a magmatic and metamorphic rock that can come from hydrothermal deposits.

-Thus, tourmalines have varied compositions such as magnesium silicates, sodium silicates, iron, clay, fluorides and borosilicate.
-Tourmalines are actually an entire family of stones, which have the same internal structure, but differ in chemical composition and therefore in color and appearance.
+Thus, tourmalines have varied compositions such as silicates of magnesium, sodium, iron, clay, fluorides, and borosilicate.
+Tourmalines are actually an entire family of stones that have the same internal structure but differ in chemical composition and therefore in color and appearance.

-The tourmaline family is an attractive variety in the world of gemstones.
+The tourmaline family is an attractive variety in the world of fine stones.
 They crystallize in all possible colors.
-They are very popular in jewelry, because their hardness is high (7 to 7.5).
-They have resplendent colors and exceptional shine quality.
+They are highly valued in jewelry because of their high hardness (7 to 7.5).
+They have resplendent hues and exceptional brilliance.

-The strong birefringence of tourmalines means that two tourmalines almost never have the same color.
-Jeweler-designers can therefore offer unique creations of great originality.
-The gem quality tourmaline (transparent) will be cut into facets, into various shapes (pear, oval, round, etc.).
-Translucent to opaque tourmaline of well-defined colors will be cut into a cabochon or polished slice.
+The strong birefringence of tourmalines means that two tourmalines are practically never the same color.
+Jewelers-designers can therefore offer unique creations of great originality.
+Gem-quality tourmaline (transparent) will be facet-cut, in various shapes (pear, oval, round, etc.).
+Translucent to opaque tourmaline of well-defined colors will be cut into cabochons or polished slices.

-Tourmalines come in various colors and can therefore be combined to create bracelets or necklaces.
-Let's take a look at the most used ones.
+Tourmalines come in various colors and can thus be combined when creating bracelets or necklaces.
+Let's look back at the most used ones.

 Blue tourmaline

 Blue tourmaline is also called indigolite or indicolite.
 It is a stone with a light blue to dark blue color.
-It distinguishes itself from other tourmalines by presenting a transparent appearance in raw form.
+It differs from other tourmalines by having a transparent appearance in its raw form.

-In lithotherapy, it is a stone of calm and serenity.
+In lithotherapy, it is a stone of appeasement and serenity.
 It frees the mind from negative thoughts.
 It encourages fidelity in love and friendship and honesty.
-Blue tourmaline dispels feelings of sadness, unease and despair to make way for positive feelings.
+Blue tourmaline dissipates feelings of sadness, unease, and despair to make way for positive feelings.

 Its chakra: the throat chakra